Appledore II: Today

 Since that time, Appledore II has sailed extensively throughout the Caribbean, conducting educational and private tourism.
 For a number of years she served as the SEAmester vessel for marine biology majors from Southampton College.
-For the past 20 years she has been offering day sails from her home ports of Camden, Maine and Key West, Florida.
+Since 1988 she has been offering day sails from her home ports of Camden, Maine and Key West, Florida.
 Twice a year, Appledore II makes a 2000 mi offshore voyage between these destinations.
 As a prime example of a historical wooden schooner, the Appledore II is regularly featured in books, movies, advertisements, and post cards evoking traditional coastal Maine sailing.
 The Appledore II regularly participates in the Key West Wrecker's Cup Race (a regatta she has won on numerous occasions) and is a mainstay of the annual Windjammer Weekend in Camden, Maine.